 - For the JEOL 3100R05: NSF grant #DMR-0723032

 - For the Kratos Axis Ultra XPS: NSF grant #DMR-0420785

-- All other publications resulting from work at the center or including results obtained at (MC)2 may state “The authors acknowledge the University of Michigan College of Engineering for financial support and the Michigan Center for Materials Characterization for use of the instruments and staff assistance.”
+- All other publications including results obtained at (MC)2 may state “The authors acknowledge the University of Michigan College of Engineering for financial support and the Michigan Center for Materials Characterization for use of the instruments and staff assistance.”

-- Authorship or acknowledgments of specific (MC)2 staff members should also be considered and discussed with the appropriate staff member.
+- Authorship or acknowledgments of specific (MC)2 staff members may be considered and discussed with the appropriate staff member.

 - Follow all training, safety, and booking policies.